esandri/wordpress-crowd-plugin/readme.txt

 === Plugin Name ===
+Contributors: esandri, sistemi-etime
-Contributors: teixeira@broadinstitute.org, clifgriffin
+Old Contributors: clifgriffin
 Tags: Crowd, authentication, login
-Requires at least: 2.8
-Tested up to: 3.2.1
-Stable tag: 0.1
+Tested on: Wordpress Version 4.6.1 and Crowd Version 4.6.1 Stable tag: 0.1

 Integrating Wordpress with Crowd.
 This is basically a rewrite of the "Simple LDAP Login" plugin for Wordpress with all the LDAP logic removed and replaced with calls to a Crowd authentication library instead.
 The basic functionality of the plugin was written by clifgriffin (http://clifgriffin.com) with the Crowd stuff implanted by me.
 Also, the Crowd client library was written by Infinite Campus, Inc. (http://www.infinitecampus.com/).